dmbarbour/glas/docs/GlasObject.md

 # Glas Object

-Glas Object, or 'glob', is intended to be a compact, indexed binary representation for Glas values, with support for content-addressed reference to other binaries.
-The intended use case is persistence, serialization, and caching.
+Glas Object, or 'glob', is a compact, indexed binary representation for tree-structured data.
+Primary use cases for Glas Object are data storage, communication, and caching.
+The focus is representation of dictionaries (radix trees) and lists (arrays, binaries, finger tree ropes), and structure sharing.

+Structure sharing is supported within a glob via offsets and between globs via content-addressed references and accessors.
+We can reference globs by their secure hash (SHA3-512), and follow a path to a component item.

+Although Glas Object is designed for Glas, it should be a very good representation for acyclic structured data in general.

 ## Desiderata